ImageMagick/Usage-Markdown/distorts/index.md

 > Only a the [Viewport Distort Options](#distort_viewport), will allow you to change the resulting image size for a specific distortion.

 Adding the second argument "`rotate_agle`" allows you to rotate the image around the circle.
-For example rotate it by 90 degrees.
+For example, rotate it by 90 degrees.

 ~~~
 convert rose:  -virtual-pixel White -distort Arc '60 90'  arc_rose_rot.jpg